DLNG Iron Condor Strategy

 - What is a iron condor on DLNG?

 - A iron condor on DLNG is the iron condor strategy applied to DLNG (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With DLNG stock trading near $3.42, the strikes shown on this page are snapped to the nearest listed DLNG chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With DLNG stock at $3.88 on the most recent close, the strikes shown on this page are snapped to the nearest listed DLNG chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are DLNG iron condor max profit and max loss calculated?